Contents

 Today’s Beijing city has blended ancient and modern elements, with narrow Hutongs, old tea houses, trendy bar streets, and bustling commercial districts.
 The infinite modern elements blend with the authentic Beijing atmosphere of ancient Beijing.
 After holding the 29th Olympic Games, this historical and cultural city gained even more vitality.
 What you see and feel is the majestic and heavy vicissitudes of the ancient imperial capital and the fashionable and prosperous, high-speed and convenient modern metropolis.

-Taking Yunnan as an instance, it boasts the richest and the most diverse natural touring resources among 34 Chinese provinces.
-The famous Dali, Lijiang, Shangri-La, Xishuangbanna, Puzhehei, and Yuanyang rice terraces are all breath-taking pretty views to enjoy in different seasons throughout the whole year.
+If you prefer to study in the south of China, Kunming and Chengdu could be ideal destinations because they boast rich and diverse natural touring resources among 34 Chinese provinces.
+The famous Dali, Lijiang, Shangri-La, Xishuangbanna, Puzhehei, and Yuanyang rice terraces in Yunnan are all breath-taking pretty views to enjoy in different seasons throughout the whole year.

 There are more details about traveling in Yunnan.